 OVERVIEW: The John G. and Marie Stella Kenedy Memorial Foundation is a Corpus Christi-based funder focuses most of its efforts on Catholic education in South Texas.
-But at least 10 percent of annual grants go to secular groups as well.
+However, at least 10 percent of annual grants go to secular groups as well.

 FUNDING AREAS: Catholic education, poverty, self-sufficiency

 IP TAKE: The most likely way for secular grantseekers to catch this funder’s attention is with an idea to break the cycle of poverty.
-But know that grantees without a Catholic affiliation aren’t awarded as much as religious groups.
+But know that grantees without a Catholic affiliation are not typically awarded as much as religious groups.

-Grant applications are considered by the board in May of each year, but to be considered for that deadline, you must get your application submitted by October 15 of the previous year.
-To get started, take their eligibility quiz.
-Online applications are encouraged, but mailed applications are accepted as well.
+The foundation considers new grant applications in May of each year, but to be considered for that deadline, nonprofits must get their applications submitted by October 15 of the previous year.
+To get started, take the eligibility quiz.
+The funder accepts online applications, but it accepts mailed applications as well.
 In addition to grants, nonprofits can also apply for fundraising support up to $5,000.
 Direct general questions to the foundation staff at 361-887-6565 or via online form.